cafe-barrita/telegraam_snake_bot/README.md

 ### Start

-Tel the bot "/start" and it will answer with the response provided in the code.
+Tell the bot "/start" or "/game" and it will answer with a link to the Snake game.

+### Help

+Tell the bot "/help" and it will list you the available commands.

-### TODO
+### Play Snake

-The method to play snake is still missing
+The Play Snake button redirects you to the snake game url.
+Unfortunately, it is still under developing.